xjt85/hw05_final/README.md

 # THE YATUBE project
 ## _Social network_

-Project of social newwork for blog publications.
+Project of social network for blog publications.

 ## Features